camunda/camunda-bpm-platform/spin/docs/user-guide/xml/reading-xml.md

 ## Reading XML using a Script Language

-Xml can be read from script languages in the same way as from Java.
-Since script languages use dynamic typing, you do not need to hint the data format but you can use auto detection.
-The following example demonstrates how to read xml in Javascript:
+XML can be read from script languages in the same way as from Java.
+Since script languages use dynamic typing, you do not need to hint the data format but you can use autodetection.
+The following example demonstrates how to read XML in JavaScript:

 ```javascript
 var orderId = S('<order id="1231" />').attr('id');